 It is not uncommon to see companies perform well in the years after insiders buy shares.
-Unfortunately, there are also plenty of examples of share prices declining precipitously after insiders have sold shares.
-So shareholders might well want to know whether insiders have been buying or selling shares in Eversource Energy (NYSE:ES).
+The flip side of that is that there are more than a few examples of insiders dumping stock prior to a period of weak performance.
+So we'll take a look at whether insiders have been buying or selling shares in Eversource Energy (NYSE:ES).

 Do Insider Transactions Matter?

 It's quite normal to see company insiders, such as board members, trading in company stock, from time to time.
 However, such insiders must disclose their trading activities, and not trade on inside information.

 We would never suggest that investors should base their decisions solely on what the directors of a company have been doing.
 But it is perfectly logical to keep tabs on what insiders are doing.
 For example, a Harvard University study found that 'insider purchases earn abnormal returns of more than 6% per year.

 Eversource Energy Insider Transactions Over The Last Year